GLOBAL MARKETS-Dollar steadies after slide, oil retreats

 By Patrick Graham

-on Wednesday after its worst day in more than a year, while a
+Wednesday after its worst day in more than a year, and a retreat

 European stock markets.